Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 - What does the judge do?

-- The crown prosecutors represent the state.
-This means that they will be sitting on the side of the victim but they are not representing the victim’s interests.
-Their role of the prosecutor is to make sure that the accused gets convicted, but since there are laws to protect the basic rights of the accused, they also have to make sure that these rights are respected during the trial.
+- The crown prosecutor represents the state.
+This means that they will be sitting on the side of the victim, but they are not representing the victim’s interests.
+The role of the prosecutor is to make sure that the accused gets convicted, but they also must make sure that the rights of the accused are respected during the trial in conformity with the laws.

 - What does the security officer of the court do?